PowerShell/SecretManagement/Docs/ARCHITECTURE.md

 ### Set-SecretVaultDefault

 Sets one registered extension vault as the default vault.

 ### Test-SecretVault

 Runs an extension vault 'Test-SecretVault' function and returns the test result.

+### Unlock-SecretVault

+Unlocks the extension vault through a passed in SecureString password.

 ## Secrets cmdlets